-Until now, there have been no specific recommendations from ESPGHAN or NASPGHAN on the use probiotics for the management of functional abdominal pain disorders (FAPD).
-The AGA 2020 guidelines noted with regard to irritable bowel syndrome (IBS) that there are many studies; however, significant heterogeneity in study design, outcomes, and probiotics used resulted in no recommendations for the use of probiotics in symptomatic children and adults with IBS (except in the context of a clinical trial) (15).
-For this document, three recent systematic reviews and meta-analyses (103-105) were identified.
+Until now, there have been no specific recommendations from ESPGHAN or NASPGHAN on the use probiotics for the management of FAPD.
+The AGA 2020 guidelines noted with regard to irritable bowel syndrome (IBS) that there are many studies; however, significant heterogeneity in study design, outcomes, and probiotics used resulted in no recommendations for the use of probiotics in symptomatic children and adults with IBS (except in the context of a clinical trial) (14).

+For this document, 3 recent systematic reviews and metaanalyses (101-103) were identified.
 The reviews included studies in children with disorders based on various criteria such as the Rome II or Rome III criteria or the criteria were not mentioned, hence, thereafter we use only the term FAPD.
-The following probiotics (in alphabetical order) were evaluated: Bacillus coagulans unique IS2 (106); B infantis M-63, B breve M-16V, and B longum BB536 (107); B lactis B94 (108); L reuteri (strain not specified) (109); L reuteri DSM 17938 (6 RCTs) (110-115); L rhamnosus GG (5 RCTs) (116-120); Str thermophilus BT01, B breve BB02, B longum BL03, B infantis BI04, L acidophilus BA05, L plantarum BP06, L paracasei BP07, L delbrueckii subsp. bulgaricus BD08 [the strain designation was only given in the review, but not in the original paper) (121)].
+The following probiotics (in alphabetical order) were evaluated: Bacillus coagulans unique IS2 (104); B infantis M-63, B breve M-16V, and B longum BB536 (105); B lactis B94 (106); L reuteri (strain not specified) (107); L reuteri DSM 17938 (6 RCTs) (108-113); L rhamnosus GG (5 RCTs) (114-118); Str thermophilus BT01, B breve BB02, B longum BL03, B infantis BI04, L acidophilus BA05, L plantarum BP06, L paracasei BP07, L delbrueckii subsp. bulgaricus BD08 [the strain designation was only given in the review, but not in the original paper (119)].
 The only probiotics which were evaluated in more than 2 RCTs were L reuteri DSM 17938 (6 RCTs) and L rhamnosus GG (5 RCTs).

-A 2018 systematic review concluded that there is insufficient evidence for the use of probiotics (as a group) in children with FAPD (103).
+A 2018 systematic review concluded that there is insufficient evidence for the use of probiotics (as a group) in children with FAPD (101).
 Only L rhamnosus GG (3 RCTs) reduced the frequency and intensity of abdominal pain in children with IBS.
-Another review (122) also found that the use of L rhamnosus GG moderately increased treatment success in children with FAPD, particularly among children with IBS (3 RCTs, n = 167; RR 1.70, 95% CI 1.27-2.27).
-The daily dose of L rhamnosus GG ranged from 109 CFU twice daily to 3×109 CFU twice daily.
-In children with IBS, a multicenter, crossover RCT using a mixture of eight probiotic strains was found to be safe and more effective than placebo in ameliorating symptoms and improving quality of life; however, there was discordance between the strains listed in the original paper and in the review (121).
+Another review (120) also found that the use of L rhamnosus GG moderately increased treatment success in children with FAPD, particularly among children with IBS (3 RCTs, n = 167; RR 1.70, 95% CI: 1.27-2.27).
+The daily dose of L rhamnosus GG ranged from 109 CFU twice daily to 3×10^9 CFU twice daily.
+In children with IBS, a multicenter, crossover RCT using a mixture of 8 probiotic strains was found to be safe and more effective than placebo in ameliorating symptoms and improving quality of life; however, there was discordance between the strains listed in the original paper and in the review (119).
 Evidence on L reuteri DSM 17938 (5 RCTs using different methods of pain assessment) for treating FAPD is inconsistent.
-Compared with placebo, L reuteri DSM 17938 improved abdominal pain in 3 RCTs (110, 112, 123), reduced functional disability but not abdominal pain in one RCT (114), and was no better than placebo in one trial (111).
-Mixtures of B infantis, B breve and B longum (1 RCT) or B lactis (1 RCT) were not effective in children with FAPD (107).
+Compared with placebo, L reuteri DSM 17938 improved abdominal pain in 3 RCTs (108,110,121), reduced functional disability but not abdominal pain in 1 RCT (112), and was no better than placebo in 1 trial (109).
+Mixtures of B infantis, B breve, and B longum (1 RCT) or B lactis (1 RCT) were not effective in children with FAPD (105).